-We report the task success rates for the single-agent and multi-agent scenarios in Table~\ref{tab:result_table1} and Table~\ref{tab:result_table2}, respectively.
-For HouseWorld1 (Figure~\ref{fig:All env}(a)) with no hard time constraint, we find that all methods using LLMs as task planners outperform our approach; this environment permits direct trajectories between any two positions and thus lacks geometric challenges that such methods will struggle with.
-When adding a strict time constraint (HouseWorld2), we see that such methods perform much worse while AutoTAMP’s success rate persists.
-For the remaining tasks that include geometric constraints, LLM End-to-end Motion Planning and Naive Task Planning both perform quite poorly.
-Unsurprisingly, we observe a general trend that GPT-4 outperforms GPT-3 for all methods.
+We report the task success rates for the single-agent and multi-agent scenarios in Table~\ref{tab:results-table-single-agent} and Table~\ref{tab:results-table-multi-agent}, respectively.
+For HouseWorld1 (Figure~\ref{fig:experimental-scenarios}(a)) with no hard time constraint, we find that all methods using LLMs as task planners outperform our approach; whereas our approach can fail due to translation errors, this environment permits direct trajectories between any two positions and thus lacks geometric challenges that direct task planning methods will struggle with.
+When adding a strict time constraint (HouseWorld2), we see that such methods perform much worse while AutoTAMP's success rate persists.
+For the other tasks that include geometric constraints, LLM End-to-end Motion Planning and Naive Task Planning both perform quite poorly.
+Unsurprisingly, we observe a general trend that GPT-4 outperforms GPT-3.